cmahnke/vorsatzpapier/Source Files/Mocks/README.md

 - Preview icon in collections, implemented but parser doesn't support it

-## Next Version
+## Next Version(s)

+- Pass cuts via URL
+- Select download area from result viewer
 - Shifts / offsets
   - Dynamic margins not clipped correctly at edges
     - insets nor working with clippings
     - check margins wit offsets in two dimensions
   - Rotation not working with offsets
-- Select download area from result viewer
 - Make sure everything is reset when changing the size - NTH

 # Commands